TurBoss/blt/doc/parseargs.rst

   **-command** *cmdPrefix*
-    Specifies a TCL command to be invoked if the argument is processed by the parser. *CmdPrefix* is called with an extra argument (the current value) that is appended to the end.
+    Specifies a TCL command to be invoked if the argument is processed by the parser. *CmdPrefix* is called with an extra argument (the argument's current value) that is appended to the end.
 The result of the command is the new value for the argument.
 If *cmdPrefix* is "", then no command is invoked.
 The default is "".